univention/univention-keycloak-app/docs/keycloak-app/use-cases.rst

 .. _use-case-lets-encrypt:

-Official (:program:`Let's Encrypt`) certificates for single sing-on
+Official (:program:`Let's Encrypt`) certificates for single sign-on
 -------------------------------------------------------------------

-If the single sing-on endpoint is exposed to the internet, usually an official certificate for the server is required.
+If the single sign-on endpoint is exposed to the internet, usually an official certificate for the server is required.
 This can be achieved with the :program:`Let's Encrypt` app (but it is not required to use this app to create the official certificate).